 Stroke and similar conditions are the fifth cause.
 The 160 pounds of sugar we hog down every year seem to be the prime cause of brittle brain blood vessels.
 Read the article Sugar is Sugar.

-Alzheimer’s disease was unknown fifty years ago.
+Alzheimer’s disease, aka diabetes type 3, was unknown fifty years ago.
 Now it affects millions of Americans every year.
 This is not to be confused with common senility.
 The causes for this recent epidemic are our diet and lifestyle, especially all that sugar we hog down.
 Read the article Alzheimer's.
-This is rapidly rising and now the sixth leading cause of death.
+This is rapidly rising, and now the sixth leading cause of death.

 Pneumonia and influenza (flu) are the eighth.
+Covid-19 is a scamdemic, and the yearly flu death rate is the same as always.
 This is basically due to low immunity.
 Low immunity is due to weak digestion more than anything.
 Read Good Health Begins with Good Digestion article.